Last Updated on 28 Mar 2021 by Ginny Vail

 Crissy Field Weather — Be Prepared

 One of the big attractions to the San Francisco Bay area is the weather.
 In the summer, when it’s 100+ degrees inland, it can easily be 30-40 degrees cooler in San Francisco.
-Even warm, sunny days in the city can get really chilly, really fast if/when the fog rolls in, so bring extra layers.
+Even warm, sunny days in the city can get really chilly, really fast if/when the fog rolls in, so pack extra layers in your day bag..

 Presidio National Park Trails Map